SunCoastConnection/TheRealLibreEHR/WINDOWS_INSTALL.md

 #### Updating the Project

-Be sure to back up your LibreHealthEHR installation and database before updating!
+Be sure to back up your LibreEHR installation and database before updating!

 Login to EHR.
 There should be an orange button at the bottom right which you can hover over to reveal two options.
 Click the `</>` button that appears.
 Follow the instructions to update EHR.